 In addition to satisfying that appetite for adventure, a visit to California’s piers allows you to authentically experience the state’s coastal communities.
 Whether you’re kayaking beside resident sea lions, chatting with local fishermen, or attending a classic Woodies car show, pier life offers a window into a distinctly California culture.
 Choose your seaside favourite from this roundup of eight piers, listed from south to north.

 When it was first built in the late 1920s, the Crystal Pier in San Diego’s Pacific Beach neighbourhood offered a classic amusement park setting above the water.
 Imagine a rainbow of flashing arcade lights and elegantly dressed couples dancing the night away in the Crystal Ballroom.

-The surrounding beach and boardwalk is what makes this pier a must-visit destination in the colorful Venice district of Los Angeles, a few miles south of Santa Monica.
-While the pier itself offers a 90-metre walking path with expansive ocean views (and scenes of fisherman reeling in the day’s catch), you’ll enjoy some seriously entertaining people-watching in any direction.
+The surrounding beach and boardwalk is what makes this pier a must-visit destination in the colourful Venice district of Los Angeles, a few miles south of Santa Monica.
+While the pier itself offers a 1,300-foot walking path with expansive ocean views (and scenes of fisherman reeling in the day’s catch), you’ll enjoy some seriously entertaining people-watching in any direction.